stevendanna/stevendanna.github.com/source/_posts/2011-12-26-snow-and-chef.markdown

 My R parallel computing environment relies on the 'snow' and 'Rmpi' packages to manage communication with computation nodes.
 Further, I often need additional packages from CRAN when working with my cluster.
-The R package provide in my R cookbook allows for easy, automated installation of R packages.
+The R package provider in my R cookbook allows for easy, automated installation of R packages.
 It was written using Chef's Light-weight Resource and Provider DSL.
 The current version provides the minimal necessary functionality: